+44 (0) 207 252 3900 firstname.lastname@example.org

 Finding ways to make ceramic look like materials such as slate, marble, granite, or wood grain is one way that people use to bring a high-end look to their bathrooms.
 These materials are often used on sink counter tops or certain parts of the shower.

 Trends can come in and out, but they can also be eclectic.
-2018 is going to be a year of varying patterns, bright and bold colors mixed with unconventional neutrals and focal points.
+2018 is going to be a year of varying patterns, bright and bold colours mixed with unconventional neutrals and focal points.
 Many different patterns, textures, and materials are coming together in 2018 to create living spaces that are much more vibrant than the greys, beiges, and whites of the past few years.
 Ultimately, interior design in 2018 is sure to be anything but boring, and it will add a vibrant update to years past.